alirezaabbaszade/tic-toc-toe-with-chatGPT/README.md

-A chrome extention for playing Tic-tac-toe with ChatGPT (using prompt engineering)
+A chrome extension for playing the Tic-tac-toe game with ChatGPT (using prompt engineering).